Where To Stay in London: Best Areas and hotels

 Westminster

 Westminster is the home of some of London’s biggest icons, including Big Ben, Westminster Abbey, and Buckingham Palace.
-Art history lovers will be happy to know Tate Britain, one of my favorite art museums in London, is also in Westminster.
+Tate Britain, one of my favorite art museums in London, is also in Westminster.

-Trafalgar Square in Westminster is where you can watch the world-famous changing of the guards ceremony at Buckingham Palace, which happens daily or every other day, depending on the time of year.
+Buckingham Palace is where you can watch the world-famous changing of the guards ceremony, which happens daily or every other day, depending on the time of year.

-The Westminster Bridge connects Westminster to South Bank, where you can ride the London Eye or take a walk through The Queen’s Walk.
+The Westminster Bridge connects Westminster to the South Bank, where you can ride the London Eye or take a walk along The Queen’s Walk.
 The bridge is a popular photo spot for visitors with the Big Ben clock tower in the background.

-Westminster is overall a great place to stay, especially for families and first-time visitors!
+Westminster is a great place to stay for families and first-time visitors.
 It has tons of attractions, easy tube access, proximity to art museums, and lovely parks.

 Where To Stay in Westminster